Flexible Bayesian inference for diffusion processes using splines: Numerical Experiments

 We begin our numerical experiments by considering an illustrative dataset to determine whether our methodology can recover the (known) underlying generative mechanism.
 We simulate 2001 equally spaced observations with inter-observation distance set to $0.1$ from the SDE:

 The simulated data is plotted in Figure \ref{fig:toy_example_obs}.
+(Recall the partition of the data into separate training and testing parts for the purpose of hyperparameter tuning; see Section \ref{sec:compknots}.)
 The observations range between $-1.53$ and $1.51$.
 Because of the well-behaved form of the drift and diffusion coefficient we could set the total number of knots to a moderate value and closely recover the two functions without resorting to strong priors.
 However, because in general we might have no prior information about the underlying process we follow the general principles presented in Section \ref{sec:compconsiderations} of over-specifying the total number and density of knots and relying on the regularization property of priors to see how faithfully the truth can be recovered.
 For bases $h$ we set $15$ equidistant knots between $-2$ and $2$, and further place three additional knots on each extreme value (in total there are four knots on $-2$ and four on $2$).
 The addition of extra margins on both sides of the observed range increases the flexibility of the function $\lamp$ near the end-points, contributing to a speed-up of Algorithm \ref{alg:mcmc}.
 Similarly, for basis $u$ we set $15$ equidistant knots between $-4$ and $4$ and place an additional $4$ knots on each of the extreme values (on $-4$ and $4$).